gibatronic/make-help/README.md

 npm install make-help --global
 ```

-Then comment the targets you wish to document in your `makefile`, for example:
+Then document the targets with a comment in your `makefile`, like so:

 ```Makefile
 # generate all assets